Joshuaalbert/curated_jax_benchmarks/README.md

 # Problem Statement
 When someone needs to solve a problem, be it in science, engineering, or industry, they often spend considerable time trying to find the right tools.
 Often there are similar tools available, and it's not clear which tool is the best.
+There may also be some great tool going unnoticed that isn't reaching the people who need it.
 This repository focuses on making this problem easy to solve.
 We deem that this implies:
 1. **List**: There should be an organised list of tools and packages.
 2. **Standard Benchmarks**: There should be standardised benchmarks so that we can assess tools on things like performance, accuracy, and robustness.
 3. **Reviews**: There should be community sentiment to help finding the popular favourites within a problem class.